 Since 1948, Rolling Ridge Retreat and Conference Center has been a ministry of hospitality and spirituality of the New England United Methodist Conference, and open to diverse faith communities, not-for-profit organizations, schools, civic and corporate groups for meetings, events, and overnight retreats.
 Nestled on 38 acres overlooking Lake Cochichewick in North Andover, Massachusetts, Rolling Ridge is a perfect place for individuals and groups who seek a time of rest and reflection, and who desire peaceful surroundings for fellowship, planning, and learning.

 Originally built as a summer home for Ethan Allen, a wealthy New York wool merchant, who purchased the property in 1899.
-He eventually made plans to develop the gently rolling peninsula in 1915 when he hired landscape architect, Flether Steele, and architect, Andrew H. Hepburn.
+He eventually made plans to develop the gently rolling peninsula in 1915 when he hired landscape architect, Fletcher Steele, and architect, Andrew H. Hepburn.
 Allen wanted Steele to layout the whole property and build the gardens first to take advantage of the trees and views so that Allen could walk out on finished grounds the day he moved in.
 The lawns, house, gardens and garage were all planned “properly related to the others.”

 Though the landscape work began earlier, construction on the grand estate began in 1919, and was essentially completed in 1923.
 Little is known about the years after construction, but in 1928, Rolling Ridge was sold to Russell Tyson, a Harvard graduate and a successful Chicago real estate broker.
 Tyson kept Steele to advise and maintain the grounds, and in 1935 Rolling Ridge was awarded the Hunnewell Medal by the Massachusetts Horticultural society.

-On a pastoral visit to the caretaker of Rolling Ridge, Rev. Ralph York, pastor of North Andover United Methodist Church, learned that the charming 38 acre estate of “Rolling Ridge” was for sale.
+On a pastoral visit to the caretaker of Rolling Ridge, Rev. Ralph York, pastor of North Andover Methodist Church, learned that the charming 38 acre estate of “Rolling Ridge” was for sale.
 Hearing York’s dream of an Annual Conference Center, the Bishop John Wesley Lord visited the property.
 Though he thought it “a bit ambitious,” he discovered interest and appointed an investigation committee to conduct a feasibility study.

 Negotiations with Russell Tyson began slowly.
 When Tyson agreed to take $20,000 off the asking price in exchange for naming the living room, Tyson Hall, the Rolling Ridge Commission purchased the estate for $55,000.
 Bishop Lord consecrated Rolling Ridge as a Methodist Retreat Center on October 2, 1948 calling it a “Venture in Faith.”